 Babbage realised that if a pattern could be punched on cards, basically a 'program' of design, then so could a program of instructions to enable the difference engine to 'compute' numerical tables.

 Would Babbage have achieved such success without Jacquard?
 Who knows.

-But both the silk loom's punch card and Charles Babbage computer are interesting inventions of the 19th century forever linked because one proved to be the perfect invention and catalyst for the successful invention of the other, even though they were from very different areas of invention.
+The silk loom's punch card and Charles Babbage computer are arguably two of the best inventions of the 19th century.
+Forever linked because one proved to be the perfect invention and catalyst for the successful invention of the other, even though they were from very different areas of invention.

 George Stephenson's Rocket, built in 1829, is chosen because it could easily belong in any or all of the human need categories of work, rest or play in the 19th century.